8 Things Google Doesn’t Like & How to Avoid Them as a Blogger

 Here are some tips for avoiding spam links:

-Now, It’s Over to You About Understanding Things Google Doesn’t Like & How to Avoid Them as a Blogger:
+It’s Over to You to Understanding Things Google Doesn’t Like and How to Avoid Them:

-In conclusion, according to us, these are the main things that Google doesn't like and that bloggers should avoid.
+In conclusion, we believe these are the main things that Google doesn't like and that bloggers should avoid.
 These include:

-• Low-quality content: It is when your content is poorly written, contains errors, or is not informative.
+Low-quality content: Low-quality content means when your content is poorly written, contains errors, or is not informative.
 Google will also penalize you for this, so it's important to consistently create high-quality content.

 You can improve your ranking in Google search results by avoiding these things.
 Here are some additional tips for writing content that Google will love:

-• Use keywords strategically: Use them throughout your content, but don't overdo them.
+- Use keywords strategically: You can use them throughout your content, but don't overdo them.

 By following these tips, you can write content that Google will love and help you attract more visitors to your blog.